Austrian Air Force: Subsonic jets with light armament

-Air Defense Systems
+Air defense systems

 Mobile MRCS-403 Systems

 As a backup to the fixed sites and to create a better situation image in times of crisis two Selenia (now Alenia) MRCS-403 3-D radars – mobile versions of the RAT-31S – are operated by the Radarbataillon since 1979.
 Several sites (Irrsberg, Hochwechsel) are prepared to host the radar.

 Mobile RAC 3D Systems

 To provide detection of low-flying aircraft the Radarbataillon operates six Thomson-CSF (now Thales Group) RAC 3D medium-range 3-D radars – designated TER Tieffliegererfassungsradar – mounted on ÖAF 32.403 trucks beginning in 1998.
 A further 16 of these systems are operated by the Air Defense Bataillons in special target designation configuration to provide early warning and target tracking for the Mistral units.

 35 mm Twin-barreled Anti-Air Gun Model 85

 The Z/FlAK 85 (Zwilling/Fliegerabwehrkanone) is the Oerlikon Contraves GDF-001 system.
 18 of these guns were purchased in 1965 (under the designation Z/FlAK 65) and used with earlier acquired Oerlikon Contraves FLGer 60 (Feuerleitgerät, fire control radar) Super Fledermaus and new Oerlikon Contraves FLGer 65 Improved Super Fledermaus.

 A second batch of these guns consisting of a further 18 Z/FlAK 65, but this time with FLGer 69, a further improved Super Fledermaus, was purchased in 1973.
 The FLGer 69 were never issued to the units but returned to the manufacturer in 1973 for eventual replacement with the new FLGer 75 Skyguard beginning in 1976.
 Improved Skyguards, dubbed FLGer 79 were purchased in 1981.

 The guns itself were upgraded to GDF-005 standard in 1987, designated Z/FlAK 85 since.
 The FLGer 75/79 have been upgraded to FLGer 98 in the late 90s.
 A total of 72 guns and 37 Skyguard systems have been acquired over the years.